mison22/billing/README.md

 - [ ] Highlight your top 3 predictions: Overage Billing, Proration, Grace Period
 - [ ] Note production considerations you can mention

-**Output:** You should be able to answer "What are the 3 most likely extensions?" without looking
+**Output:** You should be able to answer "What are the 3 most likely 30-minute extensions?" without looking (overage billing, proration, grace period)

 ---